egmaleta/qwik-feather-icons/README.md

 }
 ```

-With default values encapsulated in a `defaultIconProps` object:
+With default values defined in a `defaultIconProps` object:

 ```ts
 export const defaultIconProps: IconProps = {